“In insecure relationships, we disguise our vulnerabilities so our partner never really sees us.”

 How Couples Counseling is Different from Individual Therapy

-In individual therapy, the focus is on your inner world—your thoughts, feelings, and patterns of relating.
+In individual therapy, the focus is on your inner world: your thoughts, feelings, and patterns of relating.
 In couples counseling, the focus shifts to the relationship itself.
 I am not here to take sides, but to create a safe space where both partners feel heard and understood.
 The goal is not just for each of you to grow individually, but for the relationship to become a safe and secure place where healing and connection can naturally happen.

 The Importance of Safety in the Relationship

 When relationships feel unsafe, partners often get caught in cycles of blame, withdrawal, or conflict.
 My role is to help you slow down and make sense of these patterns together.
-By creating safety in your relationship, you’ll begin to trust that you don’t need me to mediate—you’ll be able to navigate difficult moments on your own with more understanding, compassion, and care.
+By creating safety in your relationship, you’ll begin to trust that you don’t need me to mediate.
+You’ll be able to navigate difficult moments on your own with more understanding, compassion, and care.

 An Emotionally Focused Therapy (EFT) Approach